-SA3ME4M1 split system air conditioners are shipped charged with R410A refrigerant and ready for installation.
-If repairs make it necessary for evacuation and charging, it should only be attempted by qualified trained personnel thoroughly familiar with this equipment.
+SA4BF5M split system air conditioners are shipped charged with R-454B refrigerant and ready for installation.
+If maintenance, service, or repairs make it necessary for evacuation and charging, opening of sealed components, or opening of ventilated enclosures, then it should only be attempted by qualified trained personnel thoroughly familiar with this equipment and have the appropriate training for working with A2L refrigerants.
 Under no circumstances should the owner attempt to install and/or service this equipment.
 Failure to comply with this warning could result in property damage, personal injury, or death.